Donskelle/pwa-helpers/packages/functions/isPWA/index.md

 # isPWA

-Check if website is displayed as pwa.
+Check if website is displayed as PWA.

-There is no way to check, if website is installed as pwa.
+There is no way to check, if website is installed as PWA.

 <script setup>
 import Demo from './demo.vue'